OhGreat/tell_the_time_with_pytorch/README.md

 ## Results and observations

-The periodic encoded label configuration worked very well and reaches a common sense error on the test set of around 11 minutes.
+The periodic encoded label configuration worked well and reached a common sense error on the test set of around 12 minutes.
 The training is also very smooth as we can see from the image below, concluding that this approach is very well suited for the task at hand.

 <img src="https://github.com/OhGreat/tell_the_time_NN/blob/main/readme_aux/periodic_labels_losses.png"></img>